onsB/MNIST-digit-recognition-using-CNN/README.md

 # MNIST-digit-recognition-using-CNN
-a simple digit recognition algorithm using CNN on MNIST dataset -->run the notebook file!
+a simple digit recognition algorithm using CNN on MNIST dataset\n
+- clone this rep, unzip the MNIST_data file, and you're all set!